-Experts estimate that 75 percent of businesses without continuity planning will fail within three years of a disaster.
-The Ready Business Program offers information to complete continuity planning, including resources from the Federal Emergency Management Agency (FEMA) Business Continuity Plan website.
+Experts estimate that 75% of businesses without continuity planning will fail within three years of a disaster.
+The Ready Business Program offers information to complete continuity planning, including resources from the Federal Emergency Management Agency (FEMA) Business Continuity Plan.

-Once completed, the Ready Business Program will provide you with the tools to plan, take action, and become a Ready Business by addressing preparedness and mitigation for your STAFF, SURROUNDINGS, SPACE, SYSTEMS, STRUCTURE, and SERVICE.
-And you will also have the opportunity to apply for recognition as a member of the Ready Business Community.
+The Ready Business Program will provide you with the tools to plan, take action, and become a Ready Business by addressing preparedness and mitigation for your STAFF, SURROUNDINGS, SPACE, SYSTEMS, STRUCTURE, and SERVICE.
+You will also have the opportunity to apply for recognition as a member of the Ready Business Community.